karthikeyancbm/Kannada-MNIST---Classification-Problem/README.md

-5. For each of this method produce the following metrics:
+5. For each of this method, following metrics are used:

-    * Precision,Recall and F1 - Score
+    * Precision, Recall and F1 - Score
     * Confusion Matrix
     * Roc - AUC Curve

-7. Try to repeat the same experiment for different component size : 15,20,25,30
+7. Repeated the same experiment for different component size : 15,20,25,30